ro-hit-narwal/codepath-prework/README.md

    - Send a quick photo or reel to my friends.
    - Upload a story or a picture for a short time period.

+APP IDEA:
+I would like to build an app for my university where I will upload videos teaching data structures.
+In the app, there will be multiple video widgets showcasing the content, and when we click the video widget, it will take us to a new page with the video playing, a comments section, and a share button.
+I will use DataBase to store the videos, and I want to make this app specifically for students who want a self-paced environment.

 ## Notes

 Describe any challenges encountered while building the app.